 Description Read more in section Applicant Give an account of your most significant contributions to science (1,000 characters).
 PhD degree Have you had any periods of leave since obtaining your PhD degree, if yes: State your period(s) of leave, and select the relevant type of leave.
 5.3.3 Application Brief scientific summary in English (abstract) (max 1,000 characters).
 5.2.1.1 Popularised description of the scientific content in Danish (max 1,500 characters).
 5.2.1.1 Scientific keywords (max 5) and classification codes (OECD) (max 5).
 5.2.1.2 Short explanation of how the project addresses the applied theme as described in the call (max 1,000 characters).
-2.2 2.3 2.4 Only for applicants to Strengthened research on vulnerable children and youth and poor well-being: Short explanation of how the project supports capacity building and strengthened coordination of the practice-oriented research in the area (max.
-1,000 characters).
-2.4 For statistical purposes only: If relevant, indicate an estimate in percentages of the extent to which the project falls within the following set of politically defined themes (this information will not be visible to the committee members when they assess your application).
+2.2 2.3 Only for applicants to Strengthened clinical and independent research: Short explanation of how the research area in question is of limited commercial interest and/or has limited opportunities for external funding, e.g., from research foundations (max 1,000 characters).
+2.2 For statistical purposes only: If relevant, indicate an estimate in percentages of the extent to which the project falls within the following set of politically defined themes (this information will not be visible to the committee members when they assess your application).
 Ethical issues and gathering data Does your research raise any ethical issues that should be dealt with (Animal testing, human participation or biological material, other)?
 If yes: Provide a brief description of the ethical issues raised by your project and how you plan to address the ethical dilemmas that may arise (max 1,500 characters).
 If no: If no ethical issues are identified in your project, please provide a brief account in which you justify this (max.
 1,500 characters).
 Does your project involve gathering or purchase of quantitative or qualitative data or a combination of these?: If yes: Please provide a brief description of the data gathered or purchased (max 300 characters).
 Gender composition Description of the gender composition in the project (max 1,000 characters).
 1.3 Other applications Is this application a resubmission?
 If yes: Provide title, year of application and case number of the previous version of the submission.
 Moreover, describe any changes made in the resubmission (max 1,000 characters).
 Have you applied for funding activities covered by this application from other sources?
 If yes: Provide source, applied amount, submission date and expected decision date.